 Option Description

 part of the SMART (Self Monitoring Analysis and Reporting Technology) specification.

 Enable SMART Reporting - This option is disabled by default.

 USB Configuration Allows you to enable or disable the internal USB configuration.
 The options are:

 Enable Boot Support

 Enable Front USB Ports

 Enable USB 3.0 Ports

 Enable Rear Dual USB 2.0 Ports

 Enable Dual USB 2.0 Ports (Under LAN ports)

 Audio Allows you enable or disable the audio feature.

 Default Setting: Audio is enabled

 Table 4.
 Video

 Option Description

 Multi-Display Allows you to enables or disables Multi Display, it should be enabled for windows 7 32/64bit or later only.

 Disable Multi Display

 Table 5.
-Security
+Security Description

 Option Description

 Admin Password This field lets you set, change, or delete the administrator (admin) password (sometimes called the setup password).
 The admin password enables several security features.

 The drive does not have a password set by default.

+Enter the old password

+Enter the new password

+Confirm the new password

+System Password This field lets you set, change, or delete the system password.
+The system password enables several security features.

 The drive does not have a password set by default.

 Enter the old password

 Enter the new password

 Confirm the new password

-The drive does not have a password set by default.
+Internal HDD_0 Password Allows you to set, change, or delete the password on the computer's internal hard disk drive (HDD) Successful change to this password take effect immediately.
+The drive does not have a password set by default